criminy/feather-rs/README.md

 # feather-rs #

-feather-rs is a Java MVC library for writing web interfaces. feather-rs uses JAX-RS and a custom templating solution to create a library for writing web-based applications using standard HTML and Java.
+feather-rs is a Java MVC library for writing web applications. feather-rs uses JAX-RS and a custom templating solution to create a library for writing web-based applications using standard HTML and Java.